 We'll spend a few restorative moments with a block of cheese and a Swiss army knife, and then we're off for home again.

-We've been out of the rain for a moment and distracted by about 300 grams of Gruyères cheese, but our dicky knee isn't having any weight on it -- we consider calling in the Air Glacier helicopters on our cellphone to airlift us out of here -- but we haven't got a cellphone -- Kristin's got a cellphone and left it here for us, but it looked too complicated.
-But our dicky knee has responded well in the past to some more Gruyères cheese, and that sounds like a plan.
+We've been out of the rain for a moment and distracted by about 300 grams of Gruyères cheese, but our dodgy knee isn't having any weight on it -- we consider calling in the Air Glacier helicopters on our cellphone to airlift us out of here -- but we haven't got a cellphone -- Kristin's got a cellphone and left it for us, but it looked too complicated.
+But our dodgy knee has responded well in the past to some more Gruyères cheese, and that sounds like a plan.

 And now we're limping off for home.